-The following map comes from ENG 341: Nineteenth Century American Novel.
+The following map comes from ENG 341: Nineteenth Century American Novel (see assignment).
 To support our reading of two novels of early California, The Life and Adventures of Joaquín Murieta and The Squatter and the Don, students were required to create pins for significant historical and cultural sites necessary for developing historical and spatial readings of these novels.

 Below are course descriptions and links to syllabi for courses I have taught at CBU.